What is the difference between federal and state gun laws? Why do I need to understand both?

 A felony is a crime that is punishable by death or a prison sentence of more than one year.1

 I am a victim of domestic violence and the abuser has a gun.
 Is that legal?

-- a felony for which s/he received an additional sentence for a crime committed with a dangerous weapon under Montana Code § 46-18-221 or a similar law in another state;
+- a felony for which s/he received an additional sentence for use of a dangerous weapon under Montana Code § 46-18-221 or a similar law in another state;

 If any of these situations apply to the abuser, it may be illegal for him/her to have a gun.
 Also, federal laws, which apply to all states, restrict an abuser’s right to have a gun if you have a restraining order against him/her that meets certain requirements.
 Go to Federal Gun Laws to get more information.

 2 Mont.
 Code § 45-5-206(7)